Buckhead

 Quick Facts

-• Population: 80,500
+• Population: 80,500.

 • Public school students living in Buckhead will attend Atlanta Public Schools, many of which are International Baccalaureate World Schools.
 One example is Morris Brandon Elementary School which has been named a National Blue Ribbon School as well as a Georgia School of Excellence over the last few years.

-• Private schools in Buckhead include The Westminster Schools, The Lovett School, Pace Academy, Atlanta International School, Christ the King School, Atlanta Girls School, Atlanta Speech School, The Galloway School, Holy Spirit Perpatory School, and Trinity School.
+• Private schools in Buckhead include The Westminster Schools, The Lovett School, Pace Academy, Atlanta International School, Christ the King School, Atlanta Girls School, Atlanta Speech School, The Galloway School, Holy Spirit Preparatory School, and Trinity School.

 • Both Georgia State University and the University of Georgia have campuses in Buckhead that offer access to their MBA programs.